Sony α7C II Camera Review

 • Not the most portable for on-the-go vlogging.

 The Sony a7C II is amazing for studio video.
 It's a fairly advanced video camera, with Log recording and internal 10-bit 4:2:2 capture to give you more leeway when processing your footage.
-Video quality is excellent, and it has a fair amount of resolution and frame rate options, including 4k at up to 60 fps, albeit with an APS-C crop.
+Video quality is excellent, with a wide dynamic range, and the camera has a fair amount of resolution and frame rate options, including 4k at up to 60 fps, albeit with an APS-C crop.
 It also records 1080p at up to 120 fps for slow-motion footage.
 The camera can overheat in more strenuous shooting conditions.

 Pros